wcm-io-devops/eclipse-maven-plugin/README.md

 * Patch from [MECLIPSE-641](https://issues.apache.org/jira/browse/MECLIPSE-641) which was never applied to the original code base, but is important for generating the eclipse project settings (since 3.0.0)
 * Add support for `filtering` property on additionalConfig files (since 3.1.0)
-* Mark test source folders as "test" for Eclipse 4.8 Photon (since 3.1.0)
+* Mark test source folders and test dependencies as "test" for Eclipse 4.8 Photon (since 3.1.0)

 To use this in your projects update all your POMs to use